 Local citizens were unaware of the bomb plant and the products it produced until a major plutonium fire in 1969 sent a plume of smoke across the Denver Metro Area.
 After the fire, previously undisclosed accidents and routine releases of radioactive material were exposed.
 News of these events triggered large scale protests and helped set off a national anti-nuclear movement that pushed for an end to nuclear proliferation.

-Contractors eventually admitted that they could not operate Rocky Flats in compliance with environmental law.
-Hazardous waste contamination and strong public opposition at Rocky Flats, and throughout the nuclear complex, finally forced the bomb plant to close in 1993.
-A heated debate then ensued on the standards for “Decomissioning and Decontaminating” the sprawling 10 square mile site and over 800 structures.
+The collapse of the USSR and continued public opposition to nuclear weapons production forced the bomb plant to close for good in 1993.
+A heated debate then ensued on the standards for “Decommissioning and Decontaminating” the sprawling 10 square mile site and over 800 structures.
 Ultimately, a compromise cleanup plan was chosen that allowed for higher levels of radioactive contaminants and subsurface infrastructure to remain onsite.
-The compromise cleanup spent a fraction of the price and time of the original estimate, sacrificing protections for human health and safety.
+The compromise cleanup spent a fraction of the price and time of the original estimate, and sacrificed protections for human health and safety.

-Now, little more than a decade after the cleanup at Rocky Flats was declared complete, the site’s past has been buried, many workers have become ill, families are moving onto contaminated lands, and the outer area of the former nuclear site has been rechristened as a National Wildlife Refuge.
+Thousands of former Rocky Flats employees have fallen ill from their work and an independent survey seeks to uncover a possible link to illness in the community.
+Continuing concerns by local citizens have gone unheeded, and now, little more than a decade after the cleanup at Rocky Flats was declared complete, the site’s past is buried, families are moving into areas known to be contaminated, and the outer area of the former nuclear site has been rechristened as a National Wildlife Refuge.
 Despite the active Superfund site inner core and major concerns from the local community, the federal government plans to open the refuge as a public wildlife park in 2018.
-Maybe…
+MAYBE…

 The U.S. production of nuclear weapons has left a lingering legacy of contaminated lands and peoples.
 Over 300 facilities from across the nation have contributed to building the nuclear warheads currently active in the United States’ arsenal.
 Many of these facilities, their workers, nearby residents and and surrounding lands have been contaminated with radioactive, toxic and hazardous waste from years of production during the Cold War.
 Now, the institutional memory of these sites is being lost.
 Documents have been destroyed, or kept from public view, leading some people fear that the story is purposefully being rewritten.